Voluntary Leaves of Absence

 Students on leave will not have access to electronic library and other University resources.

-To petition to obtain a leave of absence, students must complete a Leave of Absence Petition, obtain the signatures of their adviser, their department chair/program director, and the financial aid officer, and then submit the completed form to the Registrar’s Office for review before the start of the semester.
-Students are also encouraged to consult with and seek support from the Office for Student Affairs to finalize their plans.
+To petition to obtain a leave of absence, students must complete a Leave of Absence Petition, obtain the signatures of the Associate Dean for Student Services and the financial aid officer, and then submit the completed form to the Registrar’s Office for review before the start of the semester.

-With respect to a voluntary leave of absence for medical reasons, the Associate Director of Student Affairs and/or the Associate Dean for Student Services may consult with Harvard University Health Services (which may consider information from the student’s current and/or former health care providers, if made available by the student), as appropriate.
+With respect to a voluntary leave of absence for medical reasons, the Sr. Associate Director of Student Affairs and/or the Associate Dean for Student Services may consult with Harvard University Health Services (which may consider information from the student’s current and/or former health care providers, if made available by the student), as appropriate.

 Involuntary Leaves of Absence